mohabouje/WinToast/README.md

 	void toastFailed() const;
  };
  ```
+ ## Expiration Time

+Set the time after which a toast notification is no longer considered current or valid and should not be displayed.
+Windows attemps to raise toast notifications immediately after you call Show, so this property is rarely used.

+> For Windows 8.x app, this property also causes the toast notification to be removed from the
+> Action Center once the specified data and time is reached.

  ## Modern features - Windows 10

 If your system support the new modern features (Version > Windows 8.1) available in Windows 10,  you can add some interesting fields as: